Common C.MI. Course Questions

 A. We focus primarily on Mindfulness / Insight Meditation (also known as Vipassana) methods in the C.MI program.
 Mindfulness meditation methods are extremely practical, straight-forward, and do not require adherence to any particular spiritual belief system.
 Mindfulness meditation provides a strong vehicle for the continued growth of the instructor / practitioner, - and also allows for a relatively simple classroom instruction format for the beginning instructor.

 Beyond its popularity as a personal development tool, Mindfulness Meditation is currently a primary style for teaching meditation in the medical field (patients and physicians), Mindfulness-Based Stress-Reduction (MBSR), educational institutions (children and adults), corporate wellness settings - and even some high-security prison systems in the USA and worldwide.
 You've likely seen a great increase in recent years of traditional research showing Mindfulness Meditation to be a highly effective and safe practice.
-Resources and links to research papers and ongoing studies are provided during the C.MI. course.
+Resources and links to research papers and ongoing studies are provided during the C.MI. course, as they become available.

 Note, however, that the course is not a traditional program in the sense that we focus only on one particular tradition or method.
 C.MI encompasses a wide range of meditation practices (both traditional and more "modern" techniques and practice tools).
 We also cover a variety of other styles and practices during C.MI as a way to help the student gain a broad basic understanding of the most common meditation practices.
 We discuss topics and practices such as Guided Meditation, Moving Meditation, Teaching Children, Using Audio-based Meditation tools, etc. New materials and resources are added continuously.

-Beginning this year, we will also examine the basics of Zen style (Rinzai) under the oversight of Kondou Satoshi of the Kokorono Sato School in Ito, Japan.
+We will also examine the basics of Zen style (Rinzai) under the oversight of Kondou Satoshi of the Kokorono Sato School in Ito, Japan.
 Zen Meditation topics are covered during the program as a way to help round-out the student's knowledge of meditation styles and history, as well as the variety and uniqueness of the various practice styles.
-Kokorono Sato has also developed a very successful approach for teaching meditation to children - and we will cover the basics of this approach during the C.MI program.
+Kokorono Sato has also developed a very successful approach for teaching meditation to children - and we will cover some of the basics of this approach during the C.MI program.

 back to top